benjamin0116/Assignment3/README.md

 Documents relating the assignment are saved different folders in the structure below:

     ├── src                     # Source files (All python code will be saved in this folder) ├── data                    # Data related to the project (Both the raw dataset and the final dataset will be saved in this folder)
-    ├── result                  # Report of the project └── doc                     # Documentation files (additional documentations)
+    ├── result                  # Report of the project (pdf report of this assignment will be saved in this folder)

-Where users can get help with your project
+    └── doc                     # Documentation files (additional documentations wil be saved in this folder)

-Who maintains and contributes to the project
+Benjamin Ng Hak Chun maintin this repo.